What are green financial solutions

 the incentives and behaviors of actors

-Green finance presents a key lever to shifting the incentives and behaviors of actors within a landscape towards land use practices that can be sustained in the long-term while protecting the health and well-being of ecosystems and the communities that depend on them.
+Green finance presents a key lever to shifting the incentives and behaviors of actors towards land use that can be sustained in the long run and protects the health of ecosystems, communities and soils.

 Innovative financial mechanisms

 Collaborative and innovative financial mechanisms can provide smallholders with the financial capital to invest in sustainable land management, while also allowing banks and investors to access an underserved market

 What are some requirements to promote green finance?

 Blueprints for specific types of investment in natural capital